zupo/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

-It targets macOS systems, but it should work on \*nix as well.
+It targets a macOS systems, but some of it should work on \*nix as well.

 ## Install